Resultant

-In mathematics, the resultant of two polynomials is a polynomial expression of their coefficients that is equal to zero if and only if the polynomials have a common root (possibly in a field extension), or, equivalently, a common factor (over their field of coefficients).
+In mathematics, the resultant of two polynomials is a polynomial expression of their coefficients that is equal to zero if and only if the polynomials have a common root (possibly in a field extension), or, equivalently, a common factor (possibly in a field extension as well).
 In some older texts, the resultant is also called the eliminant.

 The resultant is widely used in number theory, either directly or through the discriminant, which is essentially the resultant of a polynomial and its derivative.
 The resultant of two polynomials with rational or polynomial coefficients may be computed efficiently on a computer.
 It is a basic tool of computer algebra, and is a built-in function of most computer algebra systems.
 It is used, among others, for cylindrical algebraic decomposition, integration of rational functions and drawing of curves defined by a bivariate polynomial equation.

-The resultant of n homogeneous polynomials in n variables (also called multivariate resultant, or Macaulay's resultant for distinguishing it from the usual resultant) is a generalization, introduced by Macaulay, of the usual resultant.
-It is, with Gröbner bases, one of the main tools of elimination theory.
+The resultant of n homogeneous polynomials in n variables (also called multivariate resultant, or Macaulay's resultant) is a generalization of the usual n = 2 case, due to Macaulay.
+It is, along with Gröbner bases, one of the main tools of elimination theory.